chuyangliu/snake/docs/algorithms.md

 <a id="markdown-dqn-solver" name="dqn-solver"></a>
 ### DQN Solver

 [DQN Solver][src-dqnsolver] uses a deep reinforcement learning algorithm named Deep Q-Network[[2]][ref-dqn] (DQN) to solve the problem.
 DQN has three optimization algorithms-Double DQN[[3]][ref-ddqn], Prioritized Experience Replay[[4]][ref-pri] and Dueling Network Structure[[5]][ref-duel].
 We are not going to reiterate these algorithms here.
-For those who are interested or researching in deep reinforcement learning, DQN Solver provides performance comparisons of different combinations of these algorithms on training an agent for the Snake game.
+For those who are interested or researching in deep reinforcement learning, DQN Solver provides performance comparisons for different combinations of these algorithms on training an agent for the Snake game.

 In DQN, we use a deep neural network to estimated the value function Q. The input for the network is the state of the agent while the output is the expected reward of each action the agent can take.
 The policy for the agent is epsilon-greedy, which gives the agent chances to exploit its environment.